Common Linux terminal commands

 - Open a log file, use

-flag to wrap long lines` - Use
+sudo less /var/log/syslog.
+Use the-Sflag to wrap long lines` - Use

-to go backward one window - Use
+bto go backward one window - Use

-to go forward one window - Use
+fto go forward one window - Use

-to go to the end of file - Use
+Gto go to the end of file - Use

-to go to the beginning of file - Use
+gto go to the beginning of file - Use

-to search forward - Use
+/to search forward - Use

-to search backward
+?to search backward

 Favorite systemctl commands